afontcu/afontcu.dev/content/blog/slow.md

 You must understand that each of these sentences **looks like slowness from the outside**.

 Notice that each item hides other underlying issues and limitations.
 You won't find a root cause, because **a team is a system**, and it behaves like one.
-Sadly enough, this means that there are several actors it comes to "speed".
+Sadly enough, this means that there are several actors when it comes to "speed".
 It is not about a single metric or KPI.

 [Your team](https://afontcu.dev/power-to-the-teams/) has to call these blockers by its name and fight the "slow" label – one issue at a time.
 Then, rinse and repeat.